LucasWaelti/kalibr-wiki/Multi-IMU-and-IMU-intrinsic-calibration.md

 The extended version of _kalibr_ supports (temporal-)[<sup>1</sup>](#temporal)spatial calibration of sensor suites comprising multiple cameras and multiple IMUs.
-In addition, it allows for estimating IMU intrinsics as well as the displacement of the accelerometer y and z-axis with respect to its x-axis.
+In addition, it allows for estimating IMU intrinsics as well as the displacement of the accelerometer y- and z-axis with respect to its x-axis.

 This page documents changes with respect to the default camera-IMU calibration.
 Please make sure to read the respective [documentation](Camera-IMU-calibration) first.